Eldeston/Creative-Computing/Creative Computing Club/Computing Department Day.md

 Team Members: 5
 Rewards : 15 medals (5 each game, 1 each member), Certificate of Recognition
 ## Cyber Lockdown: 45 Minutes
+**Organizer:**

 **Description:**
 Teams solve cybersecurity-themed puzzles to “escape” a simulated cyber attack.

 **Mechanics:**
-- Each team receives clues related to phishing, malware, encryption, and safe browsing
 - Correct answers unlock the next clue
 - The first teams to complete all puzzles win
+- Each team receives clues related to phishing, malware, encryption, and safe browsing

 **Materials Needed:**
-- Printed puzzle sheets
-- Envelopes with clues
 - Timer
 - Whiteboard
+- Envelopes with clues
+- Printed puzzle sheets

 **Manpower:**
 - 2 Game Marshals
 - 1 Timekeeper
 ## Password Relay: 40 Minutes
+**Organizer:**

 **Description:**
 A physical and mental relay game focusing on password security and best practices.